NicholasSebastian/HandalCargo-v5/README.md

 ### Known Bugs and Issues

 - Air Cargo and Sea Freight 'add' forms not calculating marking values properly.
-- Inserting marking values fail due to a foreign key constraint.
+- Inserting marking values fail due to a foreign key constraint; marking values 'marking' field should select from 'customermarkings'.

 - Calculator should automatically focus on Input when opened.
 - Inputting long text in the To-Do-List Input gets covered by the plus icon.